CodeYourFuture/Terminal-Coursework-Week1/README.md

 For this task, I want you to **stop** the counter when I have counted to 10.

 #### 3) Answer
+cd ../../../Scripts/
 Copy the output of the script here

 <!-- Write your answer here -->
+I am getting an error when running script - ./count_to_100.sh: line 3: syntax error near unexpected token `$'do\r'' '/count_to_100.sh: line 3: `do

+but if it ran I would have used ctrl C to stop it
 ### 4) Quiz

 In this directory you'll find a quick quiz for you to complete